 - Video Card

-Starting with the chassis, if necessary, to first install the motherboard mounting screws.
+Starting with the chassis, if necessary, is to first install the motherboard standoff mounting screws.
+There are screw mounts on the chassis tray to install the standoffs.
+Some recent chassis models have the standoffs installed at the factory.

-Now install the CPU on the motherboard and apply a very small amount of thermal material.
+Now install the CPU on the motherboard and apply a very very small amount of thermal material.
 Then place the CPU cooler on the and assemble it.
-A water cooler can be installed after the motherboard is installed.
+A water cooler can be installed after the motherboard is installed of that is preferred.
+Thermal material will spread easily when the machine warms up and the pressure from the cooler increases.

 Next install the RAM into the motherboard sockets.
 M.2 NVMe SSD should also be installed before the motherboard is installed.
 While RAM and M.2 SSD can be installed with the motherboard in place, it is easier to attach them first.